Attendance and Late/Absence Procedures

 Our school attendance target is 98%.

 Please let us know if your child will not be at school for any reason.
 The Principal has discretion only to authorise some absences in exceptional circumstance for reasons other than illness or medical appointments.
 However, unless you request and receive such authorisation in advance, your child will be marked as having taken an unauthorised absence.
-Unauthorised absences are closely monitored by a School Attendance Office from the Local Authority and can in some circumstances lead to parents receiving fines for their child’s non-attendance at school.
+All absences are closely monitored by a School Attendance Office from the Local Authority and can in some circumstances lead to parents receiving fines for their child’s non-attendance at school.
 We are required to enter unauthorised absences on children's report forms.
 Children who are late may be marked as having an unauthorised absence.

 Holidays in Term Time

 Please note that from the beginning of September 2013 the rules governing family holidays taken during term time changed significantly.
 The 2006 Education Pupil Registration Regulations were amended so that family holidays taken in term time are no longer authorised.
 No leave of absence will be granted except for exceptional circumstances.
 Our School Attendance Policy can be found below and Local Authority guidance is available here: https://www.centralbedfordshire.gov.uk/info/4/pupil_support/522/school_attendance/6

 N.B.
 Service families affected by a long deployment should continue to request authorised absence for their children as set out in the information for Service Families (see school website: camptonlower.org).
 Such requests need to be acknowledged in writing by service personals commanding officer.